alegorix/algo/code/variables.md

     C = A
     A = B
     B = C
-    ÉCRIRE  "A vaut " + A
+    ÉCRIRE  "A vaut ",A
-    ÉCRIRE  "B vaut " + B
+    ÉCRIRE  "B vaut ",B
 FIN
 ```
 </details>